dirkagterhuis/spotify-export/README.md

 # How to

 ## Setup development environment
+NB you'll need a spotify app which you can create on [https://developer.spotify.com/dashboard/login](https://developer.spotify.com/dashboard/login).

 - `npm install`
 - Save your Spotify App `Client Id` and `Client Secret` in `local.yml`.
 Don't worry: this file is in `.gitignore`:
 ```yml